hamzasari/sample-project-1/README.md

 In daily work, mostly I use `redux-saga`.
 While I have time, I used `redux-thunk` to learn and apply on this project.

+I stored `translations` for localization and `user object` in redux state.

 ### Localization

 `react-redux-i18n` package is used for localization.